Ananyaa-Tanwar/multi-agent-data-pipeline/README.md

 🚀 **Try the app:** https://multi-agent-data-pipeline-ananyaa.streamlit.app/

-> Upload your own datasets and get automated cleaning, validation, and insights.
+> Upload your datasets and get automated cleaning, validation, relationship detection, and AI-powered insights.

-An end-to-end multi-agent data analysis system that ingests multiple datasets, performs automated cleaning and validation, detects relationships across files, and generates interactive visual insights.
+An end-to-end **multi-agent data analysis system** that ingests multiple datasets, performs automated cleaning and validation, detects relationships across files, and generates both statistical and **LLM-powered insights**.

 Built using **LangGraph for orchestration** and **Streamlit for an interactive UI**.